 We are a walking and social group based in Brighton and Hove with over five hundred members.
 We have two active sub-groups which are loosely based on which days walks take place:

 Why not try walking with us?
-We don't ask you to pay to join us on your first three walks.
+We don't ask you to pay to join us on your first three sample walks.
 Afterwards, in order to continue walking with our group, you must become a paid-up member of the Ramblers.
 Click here to apply.
 The cost is very reasonable and it also includes other benefits.
 Please then bring your membership card with you on our walks.

 We usually meet centrally in Brighton, often at the south end of Preston Park, near to the Rose Garden (click here for map), or at the east side of Preston Park Station (click here for map) and share cars from there to the starting point of the walk.
 If you have a car we ask you to bring it.
 If you do not have your own transport then lifts may be available from other car owning members of the group, although this cannot be guaranteed and is on a first come first served basis.
 Travel expenses are divided equally between the driver and the passengers, with the rate currently being 30p per mile.

 As for what equipment to bring: suitable footwear, such as walking boots or walking shoes, something to keep you dry if it rains and something to keep you warm when it is cold.
-Most of our longer walks include a pub or café stop at lunchtime (usually averaging around 75 minutes).
-Places inside can be limited, so unless you have made a table reservation with the walk leader in advance, then we always recommend bringing a packed lunch as an alternative.
-Some walks are picnic only and this is stated in the walk description.
+Water to keep you hydrated.

 GRADING OF WALKS